c-spark/cspark-ts-sdk/docs/readme.md

 ### Transactional vs Non-Transactional Requests

-Most of the SDK methods are non-transactional, meaning that a request is expected to perform one task only, i.e, hitting one Spark endpoint only.
+Most of the SDK methods are non-transactional, meaning that a request is expected to perform one task only (i.e, hitting one Spark endpoint only).
 In short, a stateless roundtrip.
-However, for convenience purposes, we provide some methods that can execute a series of tasks, handle their internal states, and return the final result in a single call (or _transaction)_.
+However, for convenience purposes, some of the methods can execute a series of tasks, handle their internal states, and return the final result in a single call (or _transaction)_.

 For example: